DREU007/gendiff/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/3db24100326d2a0062e0/maintainability)](https://codeclimate.com/github/DREU007/python-project-50/maintainability)

 ### Description
-**Difference generator** - a CLI tool to distinguish the difference in two JSON and/or YAML files.
+**Gendiff (Difference generator)** - a CLI tool to distinguish the difference in two JSON and/or YAML files.
 The output could be in plain text, detailed difference, or be JSON dictionary.

 ### Installation
 ```